drafterleo/XraVla/README.md

 XraVla (Qt 5.5.1).
-The name "XraVla" is made up of two Lojban words - pixra (picture) and vlaste (word).
+The name "XraVla" is composed of two Lojban words - pixra (picture) and vlaste (word).

 The program allows the user to create lists of named semantic pictograms (by  prototype).